shuds13/python-tutorials/python.pypi-packaging.md

 This does create the problem of having two places holding the version, which must also match any release tags created (eg. in git).
 Various approaches exist for using a single version number. https://packaging.python.org/guides/single-sourcing-package-version/

 If you wish to create sub-packages, these should ideally be directories inside the main package (Re-mapping from other locations is possible using the package_dir argument in setup but this can cause a problem with [develop installs](https://github.com/pypa/pip/issues/3160).
-They will also require an \__init__.py in each sub-package directory.
+The sub-packages also require an \__init__.py in the directory.

 ### Creating a source distribution